PIG 3 - Plan for dropping Python 2.7 support#

 However, for Gammapy, we propose to do the cleanup directly in the master branch following the v0.10 release.

 The motivation for this is that in 2019 we will have to re-organise the Gammapy

 sub-packages and move and edit most files as we work towards Gammapy v1.0 in

-fall 2019 (see PIG 5 - Gammapy 1.0 Roadmap).
+fall 2019 (see PIG 5 - Gammapy 1.0 roadmap).
 So it seems unlikely that

-would be to manually re-apply important bug fixes (mostly to
+manually re-apply important bug fixes (mostly to

-hopefully not many) in the
+many) in the

 This suggestion was extensively discussed in 2017 and 2018 with Gammapy users and developers.
 This proposal and PIG was widely announced (mailing list, Slack) and we didn’t get a single request to extend Python 2 support longer than mentioned here.
 Approved on Nov 30, 2018 by Gammapy coordination committee.